Transvaginal Mesh Injury Attorney

 The varying degrees of the severity of the prolapse dictate how much mesh is needed to repair the damaged tissues.
 Prior to the FDA warning, vaginal mesh prolapse surgery was considered relatively safe with few risks.

-An alternative to the vaginal mesh surgery is the vaginal pessary for prolapse procedure which involves the installation of a pessary device which supports the vagina.
+An alternative to the vaginal mesh surgery is the vaginal pessary for prolapse procedure which involves the installation of a pessary device that supports the vagina.
 As an alternative to vaginal prolapse surgery, the pessaries have proven successful, though the pessaries require replacing every 3 to 6 months.

 Vaginal prolapse is a condition most commonly diagnosed through the symptoms of constipation, bowel emptying problems, bladder problems, sexual intercourse problems or by the discovery of a vaginal lump.
 The symptoms are caused by the pelvic organs, namely, the bladder, uterus and/or bowel protruding into the vagina.

 Transvaginal mesh products were first cleared by the FDA for use in 1996.
 The first was introduced by Boston Scientific called the ProteGen vaginal sling for treating stress urinary incontinence.
 Later, FDA approval was provided for a number of other surgical mesh implant products.
 Johnson & Johnson released the Gynecare TVT vaginal mesh sling, and another soon followed.

 According to the American Journal of Obstetrics & Gynecology (AJOG report), the ProteGen Sling, “turned out to have an extremely high erosion rate within 8 months of implantation,” and among the community of pelvic surgeons, stories of infections, ulcers and eroded slings spread.
 The initial surgical mesh implant faced a recall in 1999 by Boston Scientific, but related products from other manufacturers were available.

 Adding further insult to injury, the very approval process of the FDA was called into question in a Bloomberg piece, when complaints revealed a similar J&J product and other companies’ pelvic mesh medical products were approved by the Food and Drug Administration based on their similarity to the ProteGen even following its recall and amidst safety complaints.